Corporate Transparency Act

 • Foreign companies can provide a foreign TIN

-Each company also needs to file information about every Beneficial Owner (you may see this described as Beneficial Owner Information, BOI):
+Each company also needs to file information about every Beneficial Owner (you may see this described as Beneficial Owner Information, BOI).
+Either the individual's FinCEN identifier, OR this information:

 • Full legal name